Friday, December 30, 2005

 Calvin & Hobbes & Snowmen

-Another scary thing you need to know about me is my husband and I love Calvin & Hobbes and that is where we got another one of my children's names from.
+I love Calvin & Hobbes and that is where I got another one of my children's names from.
 Sometimes he acts too much like Calvin from Calvin & Hobbes and I think, what was I thinking?:-).
 Anyway now that I know how to do the picture thing I thought it would be fun to post some snowmen cartoons.

 Thursday, December 08, 2005